nextflow-io/crg-course-nov16/README.md

 ### Step 9 - Publish to GitHub (bonus)

-Here you will lean how to publish your pipeline on [GitHub](https://github.com) and share it with other people in a easy and consistent manner ie. tracking all the project dependencies.
+Here you will lean how to publish your pipeline on [GitHub](https://github.com) and share it with other people and allowing you to track all the project dependencies and changes with ease.

 Create a new empty project folder eg.